 - communicate professionally and effectively in written communication to various audiences to achieve targeted outcomes

-- demonstrate an understanding of the impact of interpersonal communication on specific management processes and outcomes using relevant theories and concepts
+- examine the impact of interpersonal communication on specific management processes and outcomes using relevant theories and concepts

-- demonstrate an understanding of complex sustainable dilemmas and the need for responsible leadership.
+- examine complex sustainable dilemmas and the need for responsible leadership.